emilyvertosick/Statistics-Course/docs/09-answers.md

 <div class="quote-container">

 >At a median follow-up for survivors of 44 months, 3 patients in the high volume hospital had recurred compared to 7 in the low volume hospital (Figure 1, p=0.11 by log-rank test).
-Median has not been reached in either group.
+Median survival has not been reached in either group.
 The hazard ratio of 0.35 (95% CI 0.09, 1.35) suggests that a large difference between groups may not have been detected at this stage of follow-up.

 </div>